EnigmaCurry/d.rymcg.tech/README.md

 file).
 This structure allows you to pick and choose which services you wish to enable.

-Each project has a `Makefile` to simplify configuration, installation, and maintainance tasks.
-Setup is usually as easy as:
+Each project has also has `Makefile` to simplify configuration, installation, and maintainance tasks.
+Setup is as easy as running:

- * `make config` and interactively answer some questions to create the `.env` file
+ * `make config` and interactively answering some questions to generate the `.env` file automatically.
  * `make install` to deploy the service containers.
  * `make open` to automatically opens your web browser to the newly deployed application URL.